-A second family of negative discoveries, often overlooked, concern—even after Hubble’s establishment of a linear redshift/distance relation, and after the widespread acceptance of the expanding universe—the evidential shortcomings of cosmological models representing an expanding universe: that they were evidentially underdetermined, with alternatives (\emph{later} to be refuted), plausibly counts a as significant insight that incentivised improved testing and the development of (unsuccessful) rivals (cf.\, for instance, Bschir, 2015).\footnote{Kragh (2019, p.120, also for a discussion of such rival theories) rightly stresses: “(t)hey belong to the history of the field as much as do the more successful theories that in a more direct way paved the way to the modern view of the universe.”} Again, several researchers can be given credit for such discoveries.
+A second family of negative discoveries, often overlooked, concerns the evidential shortcomings of cosmological models representing an expanding universe, even after Hubble’s establishment of a linear redshift/distance relation, and after the widespread acceptance of the expanding universe.
+That the expanding universe models were evidentially underdetermined, with alternatives (\emph{later} to be refuted), plausibly counts as a significant insight that incentivised improved testing and the development of (unsuccessful) rivals (cf.\, for instance, Bschir, 2015).\footnote{Kragh (2019, p.120, also for a discussion of such rival theories) rightly stresses: “(t)hey belong to the history of the field as much as do the more successful theories that in a more direct way paved the way to the modern view of the universe.”} Again, several researchers can be given credit for such discoveries.

-On the side of \textbf{\emph{positive} synthetic discoveries}, one outshines all others: the insight that a linear redshift-distance relation receives a natural explanation—or is in fact predicted—by an expanding universe.
-This insight can be attributed to \textbf{Lemaître}; he was the first to determine this empirical prediction of an expanding universe model, and identified the body of evidence that would, eventually, be used to confirm that prediction.
-Of course, only Hubble’s result would corroborate it, and thereby actualise Lemaître’s heretofore merely \emph{potential} synthetic discovery.
-As likewise pointed out, only thanks to Eddington’s interposition did Lemaître’s discovery become a scientific discovery proper and advanced scientific knowledge within the physics community.
+On the side of \textbf{\emph{positive} synthetic discoveries}, one outshines all others: the insight that a linear redshift-distance relation receives a natural explanation—or is predicted—by an expanding universe.
+This insight can be attributed to \textbf{Lemaître}.
+He was the first to determine this empirical prediction of an expanding universe model, and identified the body of evidence that would, eventually, confirm that prediction.
+Of course, only Hubble’s result would corroborate it, and thereby actualise Lemaître’s otherwise merely \emph{potential} synthetic discovery.
+Only thanks to Eddington’s interposition did Lemaître’s discovery become a scientific discovery proper and advanced scientific knowledge within the physics community.
 Nonetheless, it was Lemaître’s interpretation of the redshift data that drove the acceptance—and further development of cosmology—of an expanding universe.